-After you decide to bring a puppy into your home, your next big decision is to figure out how and where to train him or her.
-Lucky for you, there are many training options.
-Group training classes work well for many people; however one-on-one training can also be advantageous.
-At SmartyPaws we offer both 1-1 (in home available) and group positive training classes.
+When you decide to bring a puppy into your home, your next big decision is to figure out how and where to train them.
+Like many of you, SmartyPaws recently added a new puppy to our pack and we have started training!
+There are many training options to consider as you work with your new pup.
+Group training classes work well for many people; and one-on-one training can also be advantageous.
+At SmartyPaws we offer both 1-1 (at our facility or in your home) and group positive training classes.
 So how do you know which approach is right for you?
-Let’s explore the options.

 Based on my experience, one great approach for puppy training is to combine both.
 It can be very effective for the dog and the owner to start with basic training in a stress-free one on one environment (in-home or at a facility).
 This allows you to build a strong bond with your dog and to get a head start on learning the basic commands.
 You would be amazed at how much you can accomplish with one or two 1-1 sessions.
 After this, you can move into a group class which exposes you and your dog to additional distractions and opportunities for socialization.